 Biologic drugs include:

-- Ixekizumab (Taltz) and secukinumab (Cosentyx).
+- Brodalumab (Siliq), ixekizumab (Taltz), and secukinumab (Cosentyx).
 These are antibodies that bind to interleukin-17A, a protein that is involved in inflammation.

-- Guselkumab (Tremfya) and risankizumab-rzaa (SKYRIZI).
+- Guselkumab (Tremfya), risankizumab-rzaa (SKYRIZI), and tildrakizumab (Ilumya).
 These medications selectively block interleukin-23 (IL-23) and are given by injection.

-- Tumor necrosis factor-alpha blockers, including adalimumab (Humira), etanercept (Enbrel), and infliximab (Remicade).
+- Tumor necrosis factor-alpha blockers, including adalimumab (Humira), certolizumab pegol (Cimzia), etanercept (Enbrel), and infliximab (Remicade).
 These drugs block a chemical messenger of the immune system called TNF-alpha.
 People with psoriasis have too much of this substance, which causes inflammation.

 - Ustekinumab (Stelara).
 This drug blocks cytokines in the body called interleukin-12 and interleukin-23, which are thought to promote the increased growth rate of skin cells and inflammation from psoriasis.

 Side effects can include swelling or rash where the shot went in, increased risk for infections including tuberculosis, and cancers such as lymphoma and nonmelanoma skin cancer.

 You will need to be tested for tuberculosis while taking a biologic drug.
 You will also need to have regular blood tests to check your number of immune blood cells.

 4. Vitamin A Derivatives